-- 214. (1) The appointed actuary of an insurer carrying on general insurance business shall investigate the financial condition of the insurer and submit a report in accordance with section 159, and the provisions of that section shall apply mutatis mutandis to this section. - (2) Notwithstanding subsection (1), within three years of the commencement of this Act, the report required to be submitted under this section may be prepared by the chief financial officer of an insurer where an actuary has not yet been appointed.
+- 214. (1) The appointed actuary of an insurer carrying Reports for general on general insurance business shall investigate the insurance business financial condition of the insurer and submit a report in accordance with section 159, and the provisions of that section shall apply mutatis mutandis to this section. - (2) Notwithstanding subsection (1), within three years of the commencement of this Act, the report required to be submitted under this section may be prepared by the chief financial officer of an insurer where an actuary has not yet been appointed.